decanTyme/gatsby-plugin-modal-routing/README.md

 The `ModalRoutingContext` React.Context component can be used to conditionally render content if the page is rendered in a modal.

-The Context consumer is passes an object with `modal` and `closeTo` properties to it's child render function
+The Context consumer is passed an object with `modal` and `closeTo` properties to it's child render function.

 - `modal` (`boolean`) - indicates if the page content will be rendered in a modal.
 Use this to conditionally render modal content like a close button.